isabella232/program-executor-js/README.md

 });
 ```
 # Manually stopping a program
-To stop a stucked program and remove it from RabbitMq you may set the program's `errored_at` column manually in the database, and the program will be thrown away in the next execution cycle.
+To stop a stuck program and remove it from RabbitMq you may set the program's `errored_at` column manually in the database, and the program will be thrown away in the next execution cycle.

 # Development
 ## Default Commit Message Format